16 Best Manual Testing Tools for QA Teams

 XrayJira-native teams needing manual + BDD test supportGherkin syntax, BDD support, native Jira integrationPricing upon request; Free trial

-BugzillaTeams needing detailed defect tracking and custom workflowsCustom workflows, audit logs, integrations with test management toolsFree; open-source
+BugzillaTeams needing detailed defect tracking and custom workflowsManual test cases directly in the Jira interfaceFree; open-source

 Citrus